-\ &quot;The Christian system of the spiritual and material world stood for 1500 years unshaken.
+" The Christian system of the spiritual and material world stood for 1500 years. unshaken.
 All at once the monk Copernicus stood forth.
-With a mighty hand he pushed away the globe from the centre of creation, fixed the sun in its place, and bade the former make the circuit of the latter in a year, and revolve on its axis in twenty-four hours.
-By this fortunate discovery much that was incomprehensible became intelligible, much that was inexplicable, demonstrable.
+With a mighty hand hepushed away the globe from the centre of creation, fixed the sun in its place, and bade the former make the circuit of the latter in a year, and revolve on its axis in twenty-four hours.
+By this fortunate discovery much that was incomprehensiblebecame intelligible, much that was inexplicable, demonstrable.
 The Pope and the clergy were struck with consternation at it.
-They threatened curses and excommunication, but Copernicus had already made his escape from them, the earth was now in motion, and no anathema was able to arrest its progress.
+They threatened curses and excommunication, but Copernicus had already made his c cape from them, the earth was now in motion, and no anathema was able to arrest its progress.

-and obscured, the supernaturalism of his times, he destroyed the only weapon the Church had which could not be turned against her own heart.
+"But Protestantism was not satisfied with this.
+It went further.
+It promulgated the dogma that there were no such things as apparitions, or middle state.
+Luther and his confederates renounced all claim to the government of the invisible world: they extinguished the fires of purgatory, and enlarged the bounds of hell by adding Hades to it.
+No middle state of purification was any longer believed in, but every departed soul entered upon its place of destination, either heaven or hell.
+Presentiments, visions, and apparitions were regarded either as deceptions, delusions, or imaginain, with the cobwebs which had gathered around and obscured, the supernaturalism of his times, he destroyed the only weapon the Church had which could not be turned against her own heart.
 She will do well to look the situation in the face; for unless her tactics and mode of defence are changed, it needs no prophet to foretell her doom.
 At present she has no means of resisting the advances of her unrelenting foe, who, in the first flush of vigour and success, has grown as intolerant and bigoted as Theology herself has been in the past.